 Montclair State University

-Lisa transitioned from a career in finance to education in 2008.
-Since then she has directed and developed programs focused on literacy and social and emotional learning in pre-K, elementary and middle schools.
-Lisa is passionate about creating partnerships with schools, community and corporate organizations, as well as mentoring her teams of educators.
-She has designed and led Professional Development and family workshops and has extensive expertise in monitoring and evaluating the effectiveness of grant-funded literacy and technology programs.
+Lisa's expertise is in designing and directing Pre-K to 8th grade school programs focused on literacy and social and emotional learning.
+She is passionate about creating partnerships with education, community, and corporate organizations, as well as mentoring her teams of educators.
+Lisa enjoys teaching, writing, and developing and leading Professional Development and family engagement events.
+She has extensive experience in overseeing and measuring the impact of grant-funded literacy programs and a vast knowledge of the education and youth development space in NYC and beyond.
 Lisa has worked with ExpandEd Schools, Edison Learning, and Sports & Arts in Schools Foundation.
 Lisa graduated from Rowan University where she earned a B.A. in Political Science.
 A voracious reader herself, Lisa resides in Astoria with her many, many books.

 Amanda Deutch works as a Library Specialist at Books for Kids.
-She is a published poet who was born and raised in New York City.
+She is a published poet who was born and raised in New York City, and she graduated from Bard College with a BA in Performance Studies.
 For the past 15 years, Amanda has lead creative writing workshops for youth and adults around New York City, including at the Coney Island YWCA, the Brooklyn Museum, and the Harlem’s Association to Benefit Children.
 Her father read to her every night before bed when she was a child, leading to a lifelong love of books and a passion for language, and her elementary school librarian, Ms. Blanchett, holds a special place in her memory.

 Tanya works as a Library Specialist with Books for Kids in Brooklyn and Manhattan.
 She received her BFA in Theater from the University of Southern Queensland in Australia and her MFA from Brandeis University in Boston.
 Tanya has a passion for developing literacy skills, imagination, and movement in emergent readers and has worked in library programming for children in Australia and for the Brooklyn Public Library.
 She is also a Teaching Artist with Treasure Trunk and enjoys creating programs that inspire a love for reading using drama, movement, songs, and imagination to make books really come alive.
 Tanya loves being able to combine her two great loves, books and drama, to share this passion and light with kids.